Job Satisfaction and Employment

 Basic Concept of Human Resources Management (HRM)

-With a good relationship between labor and management as a vital foundation, Toyota Boshoku aims to both guarantee stable employment and to maintain and continue improving working conditions into the mid- and long-term future.
-We are working to ensure consistent and thorough communication between labor and management—including but not limited to labor-management meetings—with each sharing plans, issues encountered, and other relevant information to ensure that both are able to fulfill their respective responsibilities.
-In addition, Toyota Boshoku promotes the development of human resources by conducting evaluations that use standards reflecting our core values and also provides fair and equitable conditions for all members.
-Furthermore, we strictly respect the laws and social regulations of every country and region we operate in, whether they concern working hours, days off, wages, or other basic working conditions.
+With a good relationship between labor and management as a vital foundation, the Toyota Boshoku group aims to both guarantee stable employment and to maintain and continue improving working conditions into the mid- and long-term future.
+To achieve this, we are working to ensure consistent and thorough communication between labor and management—including but not limited to labor-management meetings—with each sharing plans, issues encountered, and other relevant information to ensure that both are able to fulfill their respective responsibilities.
+In addition, the Toyota Boshoku group works to develop human resources and provide appropriate employment conditions by conducting fair and equitable evaluations that use standards reflecting our core values.
+We strictly respect the laws and regulations of every country and region we operate in, whether they concern working hours, days off, wages, or other basic working conditions.

 Pursuing Ease of Working

-We aim to enhance ease of working by creating a workplace in which company members can work happily and enjoyably, and by developing more flexible, efficient, and creative work rules.
+We aim to enhance ease of working by creating a workplace in which company members can work with enthusiasm, and by developing flexible, efficient, and creative work rules.

-Regarding to working hours, we strictly respect the Labor Standards Act (a law that governs working conditions in Japan), and make sure to carry out all legally mandated procedures in the event that a company member works longer than the designated duration of legal working hours.
-Additionally, from a health management perspective, we are aiming to curb long working hours by setting a target of "zero company members working overtime in excess of 540 hours per year (excluding managers and supervisors)."
+With regard to working hours, we strictly respect the Labor Standards Act (a law that governs working conditions in Japan), and make sure to carry out all appropriate legally mandated procedures in the event that a company member works longer than the designated duration of legal working hours.
+Additionally, from a health management perspective, we are aiming to curb long working hours and reduce excessive overtime.

 We believe that these activities will contribute to the well-being of our company members.
 We will continue to engage in activities that promote physical and mental health and improve productivity and satisfaction.